legends2k/blog/content/note/git_nuances.md

 However, the differences go deeper.
 Annotated tags themselves are separate objects while lightweight objects are just pointers i.e. they point to a commit object.
 Like commit objects, apart from the message, annotated tags also carry their own _tagger_ and _date_ fields.
 When you `git push --follow-tags`, only annotated tags are pushed; `git push --tags` pushes both.
 Since they’re separate objects, like all [Git objects][git-object], they’ve a distinct hash; consequently they can also be tagged!
 This can bite you when you [rename an annotated tag][annotated-tag-rename] by [creating the new tag with the old one][usual-tag-rename].

+# Frugal Fetches

+When getting a remote branch, ignore the popular advise to fetch everything (`git fetch`); a better option is to get just what you want; saves a lot of bandwidth:

+{{< highlight bash >}}
+# fetch just the interesting branch
+git fetch origin my_topic_branch

+# checkout locally and also set remote-tracking branch
+git checkout --track origin/my_topic_branch
+{{< /highlight >}}

+# Fetch Fiascos?
+Shallow Repos!

+Irrespective of the number of times you yell `git fetch`, Git swears that there’s only one branch in a remote!
+You look at `git branch -r` in dismay 😰

+Well, you forgot that it’s a shallow repro i.e. cloned with `--single-branch`.
+The caveat lurks in `man git-clone`

+> `--[no-]single-branch`
+>
+> [...]
+>
+> Further fetches into the resulting repository will only update the
+> remote-tracking branch for the branch this option was used for the initial
+> cloning.

+Deepen the shallow repo with `git fetch --unshallow`.
+Further details at [an SO post][shallow-fetch].

 [mind-gap]: https://en.wikipedia.org/wiki/Mind_the_gap
 [intervals]: https://en.wikipedia.org/wiki/Interval_(mathematics)#Including_or_excluding_endpoints